Dolssay/css-exercises/flex/04-flex-information/README.md

 ### Self Check

-- All items are centered on the page (horizontally, not vertically).
+- All items are centered on the page (horizontally, not vertically). text-align: center;
-- The title is centered on the page.
+- The title is centered on the page. text-align: center;
-- There is 32px between the title and the 'items.'
+- There is 32px between the title and the 'items.' margin-bottom: 32px;
-- There is 52px between each item.
+- There is 52px between each item. gap: 52px; in info
-- The items are arranged horizontally on the page.
+- The items are arranged horizontally on the page. justify-content: center; in info
-- The items are only 200px wide and the text wraps.
+- The items are only 200px wide and the text wraps. max-width: 200px; in plant
-- The item text is centered.
+- The item text is centered. text-align: center;